What Is Ketamine?

 Ketamine can interfere with the part of our brain that is creating the distress.
 When these dysfunctional neural pathways are shutdown we are free to experience what if feels like to be safe, comfortable, at ease, even hopeful.
 We are able to access our rational neocortex.
 With the help of ketamine, an environment is created in our brain that nourishes the creation of more helpful neural pathways.
 We can actually begin to “rewire” our brains towards wellness.

 New neural pathways are very weak and must be strengthened by repeated use.
 They can fail to replace deeply entrenched dysfunctional patterns of thinking or behaving because the entrenched patterns are more like a giant neural cable, compared to a new pathway’s thread.
 By doing repeated sessions over a period of months, we give your brain the best chance to integrate, and strengthen the new insights for lasting, fundamental shifts toward health.
-I believe my therapy is unique because I pair KAP with Somatic Psychotherapy which also works in the limbic system.
+We believe our therapy is unique because we pair KAP with Psychotherapy which also works in the limbic system.
 These therapies, together, strengthen the possibility of durable, life changing, and healthy neural pathways.

 What Does A KAP Session Look Like?

 Clients dissolve the prescribed ketamine tablet in their mouth at the beginning of our psychotherapy session.
 The client simply observes what comes up during the ketamine experience.
 We process insights and find ways to integrate what may have come up during the journey.
-Sessions are usually scheduled for two hours.
+Sessions are usually scheduled for two to two and a half hours.